zh/scaffold-eth/README.md

-# 🏗 Scaffold-AVA, (Example for ERC-20 tokens wallet)
+# 🏗 Scaffold-AVA, ERC-20 Token example

 > everything you need to build on Avalanche! 🚀